 Self-propelled manual wheelchairs often use bigger rear wheels and are a favourite amongst users who wish to maintain a high degree of independence and personal mobility.
 Alternatively, non-self-propelled manual wheelchairs are equipped with smaller rear wheels and another person is required to push the wheelchair.

-Sunrise Medical’s Quickie range offers a comprehensive selection of self-propelled and non-self-propelled manual wheelchairs that can be customised to suit you!
+Sunrise Medical’s Quickie range offers a comprehensive selection of self-propelled and non-self-propelled manual wheelchairs that can be personalised to suit you!

 The perfect wheelchair for you: Materials' choice